zuvola/geohash_plus/README.md

 ## Custom alphabet

-You can also specify the `alphabet` to be used to generate your own string.
+It is also possible to specify an `alphabet` to be used to generate a unique string.

 ```dart
 final hash =